 Lets talk about some of the considerations involved in building a robot.

-- what will be the purpose or function of robot?
+- what will be the purpose or function of the robot? (to explore dangerous areas or just talk to people)

 - how autonomous will it be and how many sensors and complex AI is needed?